-In most cases, you will work closely with your healthcare provider to determine which CGX or PGX tests are right for you.
+In most cases, you will work closely with your healthcare provider to determine which tests are right for you.
 There are many panels to choose from, but your testing can be narrowed to select panels that you and your physician feel is right for you.
 For instance, your physician will determine if a full hereditary cancer panel, an Internist panel, or a BRCA 1 & BRCA 2 panel will make sense based on your personal or family history.
 Most common testing is a full hereditary panel, which tests as many as 106 genes associated with higher risk cancers, heart disease, and your body's response to certain medications.

 Many common cancers are considered "hereditary."
 Hereditary cancers are caused by gene mutations that people are born with; passed down to them from either their mother or their father.
 Laboratory tests performed with a simple saliva mouth swab can analyze a person's genes to tell if they carry an inherited mutation in a gene that is associated with an increased risk for cancer.
 Genetic testing in people already diagnosed with cancer can also determine if their cancer was caused by an inherited mutation.